Fnjo/portfolio_react/README.md

 $yarn start
 ```
 <br />
 This is a complete refactor of my old portfolio in React, the old one was written in basic html and css.
+With this refactor also comes a small update in styling.

-With this refactor also comes a small update in styling
+It is now a lot easier to update my portfolio because everything is now split up in components.
+Splitting everything up in its own components makes it easier to read and understand the code.

 <br />

 ### Important adjustments
-* Intro and projects view is now split up, it used to be all in one huge index file.
+* The intro and projects view is now split up, it used to be all in one huge index file.
 * Everything has been split properly into its own component.

 <br />